Lordiod/ModelMaster/README.md

 - **Model Training and Testing**: Train and test your model with a user-defined train-test split ratio.
 - **Performance Metrics**: View accuracy, precision, recall, F1 score, and confusion matrix.
 - **Model Saving and Loading**: Save trained models using the `pickle` library and reload them for evaluation.
+- **Modern User Interface**: Built with customtkinter for a sleek, modern appearance.

 ## How It Works